Fragments Primer

 To help the system maintain balance, there is a funding rate mechanism that periodically transfers value from the overcapitalized collateral set to the undercapitalized collateral set.
 This has the added benefit of incentivizing users to hold whichever position there's less relative demand for; further encouraging balance.

-Rebalancing occurs daily.
+Rebalancing occurs daily, so the 30-day funding rate, k, is presented as though no other market actions take place; and each day's balance change affects the next day's deviation deterministically.
 Both the rebalancing frequency and the funding rate curve are configurable by governance.

 6. Durability